spannaa/apkToolkit/README.md

 4. Copy all of the apks & jars from the rom you're working with into the 'files_in' folder of the project folder for the rom.

-5. Use the menu to select APK & JAR Tasks and execute them.
+5. Use the menu to select tasks and execute them.

 NOTES